 Is she an animal lover?

 Korgi by Christian Slade.
 For anyone age maybe 5 or 6 and up, up, up.
 Wordless, but not toothless.
 Unbelievably adorable little corgi dog and his girl (who has wings but I wouldn't call her a fairy) get into trouble with monsters and squidlike aliens and scrap their way out.
 Black and white, but that doesn't seem to be a problem with this title.
-And Korgi Book 2 is even better than the first.
+And Korgi Book 2

 Does she like action?